Darius the Great: Early life

 Darius was the eldest of five sons to Hystaspes.
 The identity of his mother is uncertain.
 According to the modern historian Alireza Shapour Shahbazi (1994), Darius's mother was thought to have been a woman named Rhodogune.
 However, according to Lloyd Llewellyn-Jones (2013), recently uncovered texts in Persepolis indicate that his mother was Irdabama, an affluent landowner descended from a family of local Elamite rulers.
 Richard Stoneman likewise refers to Irdabama as the mother of Darius.

 The Behistun Inscription of Darius states that his father was satrap of Bactria in 522 BCE.
 (Note: According to Herodotus, Hystaspes was the satrap of Persis, although the French Iranologist Pierre Briant states that this is an error.
 Richard Stoneman likewise considers Herodotus's account to be incorrect.)
 According to Herodotus (III.139), Darius, prior to seizing power and "of no consequence at the time", had served as a spearman (doryphoros) in the Egyptian campaign (528–525 BCE) of Cambyses II, then the Persian Great King; this is often interpreted to mean he was the king's personal spear-carrier, an important role.
-Hystaspes was an officer in Cyrus's army and a noble of his court.
+Hystaspes was an officer in Cyrus's army and a noble of his court; according to the Behistun Inscription, Hystapes was a second cousin to Cyrus in the paternal line, though this may have been a fabrication to legitimate Darius's accession.

 Before Cyrus and his army crossed the river Araxes to battle with the Armenians, he installed his son Cambyses II as king in case he should not return from battle.
-However, once Cyrus had crossed the Aras River, he had a vision in which Darius had wings atop his shoulders and stood upon the confines of Europe and Asia (the known world).
+Once Cyrus had crossed the Aras River, he had a vision in which Darius had wings atop his shoulders and stood upon the confines of Europe and Asia (the known world).
 When Cyrus awoke from the dream, he inferred it as a great danger to the future security of the empire, as it meant that Darius would one day rule the whole world.
 However, his son Cambyses was the heir to the throne, not Darius, causing Cyrus to wonder if Darius was forming treasonable and ambitious designs.
 This led Cyrus to order Hystaspes to go back to Persis and watch over his son strictly, until Cyrus himself returned.